Spread of Islam: Character of conversion

 Muslim Arab expansion in the first centuries after Muhammad's death soon established dynasties in North Africa, West Africa, to the Middle East, and south to Somalia by the Companions of the Prophet, most notably the Rashidun Caliphate and military advents of Khalid Bin Walid, Amr ibn al-As, and Sa'd ibn Abi Waqqas.
 The historic process of Islamization was complex and involved merging Islamic practices with local customs.
 This process took place over several centuries.
-Some scholars reject the stereotype that this process was initially "spread by the sword" or forced conversions.
+Scholars such as Richard W. Bulliet reject the stereotype that this process was initially "spread by the sword" or forced conversions.

 There are a number of historians who see the rule of the Umayyads as responsible for setting up the "dhimmah" to increase taxes from the dhimmis to benefit the Arab Muslim community financially and to discourage conversion.
 Islam was initially associated with the Arabs' ethnic identity and required formal association with an Arab tribe and the adoption of the client status of mawali.
 Governors lodged complaints with the caliph when he enacted laws that made conversion easier since that deprived the provinces of revenues from the tax on non-Muslims.
 An enfranchisement was experienced by the mawali during the Abbasid period, and a shift was made in the political conception from that of a primarily-Arab empire to one of a Muslim empire.
 Around 930 a law was enacted that required all bureaucrats of the empire to be Muslims.
 Both periods were also marked by significant migrations of Arab tribes outwards from the Arabian Peninsula into the new territories.

 Richard Bulliet's "conversion curve" shows a relatively low rate of conversion of non-Arab subjects during the Arab centric Umayyad period of 10%, in contrast with estimates for the more politically-multicultural Abbasid period, which saw the Muslim population grow from around 40% in the mid-9th century, with almost the entire population being converted by the end of the 11th century.
 That theory does not explain the continuing existence of large minorities of Christians during the Abbasids.
 Other estimates suggest that Muslims were not a majority in Egypt until the mid-10th century and in the Fertile Crescent until 1100.
 What is now Syria may have had a Christian majority until the Mongol invasions of the 13th century.